nolanbconaway/nolanbconaway.github.io/_posts/2018-12-31-2018-retrospective.md

 ---
-title: 2018 Retrospective.
+title: 2018 retrospective (or, how devops changed how I do data science).
-excerpt: Some reflections on the last year.
+excerpt: 2018 retrospective (or, how devops changed how I do data science).
-tags: retrospective
+tags: retrospective, devops
 season: Winter 2019
 type: blog
 layout: post
 ---

-2018 was my first full year as a professional.
+2018 was my first full year as a professional data scientist.
 I finished my postdoc work in [Joe's awesome lab](http://alab.psych.wisc.edu/) in late 2017 and started at Shutterstock soon after.

 I found that full time data science is a lot like academic work, but you also need to learn a lot of devops to get your work out there for others to use.
 I had some time before my family's New Year's Eve celebration so I am writing up some thoughts on how learning a little devops has changed the way I work.